microsoft/azure-pipelines-yaml/design/pipeline-resources.md

     type: enum # type of the repository source like AzureRepos, GitHub etc. In future this can extend to other source types
     connection: string # service connection to connect to the source, defaults to primary source connection
     source: string  # source repository to fetch
-    refs: string  # ref name to use, defaults to 'refs/heads/master'
+    ref: string  # ref name to use, defaults to 'refs/heads/master'
 ```

 ### Examples